Sanath Jayasuriya: Test career

 Sanath Jayasuriya held the record for the highest Test score made by a Sri Lankan, 340 against India in 1997.
 This effort was part of a second-wicket partnership with Roshan Mahanama that set the then all-time record for any partnership in Test history, with 576 runs.
 Both records were surpassed in July 2006 when fellow Sri Lankan Mahela Jayawardene scored 374 as part of a 624-run partnership with Kumar Sangakkara against South Africa.
 On 20 September 2005, during the Second Test of the home series against Bangladesh, Jayasuriya became the first Sri Lankan to play 100 Tests, and the 33rd Test cricketer to achieve this feat.

 Jayasuriya announced his intention to retire from Test cricket following the Pakistan tour of Sri Lanka in April 2006.
 He reversed his decision soon after, however, joining the Sri Lankan cricket team in England in May 2006.
 Missing the first two Tests, Jayasuriya returned in the Third Test at Trent Bridge.

 After scoring 78 runs on day three of the first Test against England in Kandy in 2007, he announced he was to retire from Test cricket at the end of the match.
-In that inning he hit six fours in one over against James Anderson.
+In that innings he hit six fours in one over against James Anderson.